 8. Forgetting a connection for storage (HDD/SSD)

 Forgetting a storage connection is more common than you might think.
 All drives outside of M.2 SSDs require 2 connections, 1 from your power supply and one from the drive to your motherboard.
-It’s not uncommon for someone to only connect one without knowing.
+It’s not uncommon for a new builder to only connect one of the 2 without knowing.

 9. Not connecting front I/O panel (or doing it wrong)

-Failing to connect your front I/O panel is going to result in your power/reset buttons not working along with anything else you might have there.
-So, if you’re sitting there hammering your power button wondering why your PC won’t turn on, this is something to check for.
+Failing to connect your front I/O panel is going to result in your power/reset buttons not working, along with anything else you might have there like a headset or USB drive.
+So, if you’re sitting there hammering on your power button and wondering why your PC won’t turn on, this is definitely something to check for.

 The front I/O connections can usually be found bundled together and shoved in the front of your case somewhere.
-It’ll be a bundle of usually 8 1-pin connections and 1 larger audio connection if you have mic and headphone jacks.
-These all connect along the bottom of your motherboard, check your manual for the exact location and layout of your front I/O connections.
+It’ll be a bundle of usually 8 1-pin connections, 1 larger audio connection if you have mic and headphone jacks and one blocky USB connection.
+These all connect along the bottom/side of your motherboard, check your manual for the exact location and layout of your front I/O connections.

 10. Plugging your monitor into your motherboard (instead of your graphics card)